Domestic Undergraduate

 Applicants should complete the Music Selection Process as early as possible, and by the specified audition closing dates.

-• before the program start date, you will have completed at least six years of primary and secondary education taught and assessed solely in English in a recognised country, including at least two years between years 7 and 12.
-All the requirements for schooling are on the UAC website.
+Applicants must declare that English is their primary language (i.e. the language primarily used for reading, writing, listening and speaking, and the language with which they are most proficient), and that prior to the program start date they will have completed at least six years of primary and secondary education taught and assessed solely in English in a recognised country, including at least two years between Years 7 and 12.
+Further information on recognised countries is available on the UAC website. - English language test (English is NOT your primary language)

-• Declare that you are currently registered as an enrolled nurse or registered nurse with the Australian Health Practitioner Regulation Agency - Nursing and Midwifery (AHPRA).
-You will be asked to include your AHPRA registration number in your application.
+Applicants must declare that they hold current registration as an enrolled nurse or registered nurse with the Australian Health Practitioner Regulation Agency (AHPRA) – Nursing and Midwifery and provide their registration number.

-Upon graduation and application for registration as a nurse in Australia, you will also need to meet the English language skills registration standard of the Nursing and Midwifery Board of Australia.
+Upon graduation and application for registration as a nurse in Australia, graduates must meet the NMBA English language skills registration standard.

 How to apply